janwilmake/blog/2017/eat-code-kite-repeat-nomad-incubator-kitesurf-heaven-tarifa.md

 date: 2017-09-19
 modified_at: 2019-05-21
 tags: [digital-nomad, kitesurfing, productivity, coding, europe]
+description: Setting up the Nomad Incubator in Tarifa, Spain - a community for software developers and entrepreneurs who share a passion for kitesurfing and coding.
 ---

 # EAT CODE KITE REPEAT at the NOMAD INCUBATOR in KITESURF HEAVEN: TARIFA ESPAÑA